Church-17/wapro/README.md

 - Enable WhatsApp animation in initial home page
 - Limit of height in the writing message area can be changed

-All modifies to the extension settings are saved in the browser storage, and these are live-apply in WhatsApp Web if this is open
+All modifies to the extension settings are saved in the browser local storage, and these are live-apply in WhatsApp Web if this is open
 ## Installation
 1) Download the zip folder from release and extract it in a new folder
 2) Enable Developer Mode from extensions settings in the browser